Vaibhav-G-Parmar/Chronicle-Your-Ultimate-Travel-Companion/README.md

 Add the environment variables such as MONGO_URL, REFRESH_TOKEN, APP_KEY, and APP_SECRET.
 5. Once you've set up the environment variables, deploy your application.
 ```
-## Database Setup with MongoDB AtlasDatabase Setup with MongoDB Atlas
+## Database Setup with MongoDB Atlas

 ```
 1. Sign up or log in to MongoDB Atlas.